 The bottom line:

-If you have a UTI, see your health care provider for treatment.
-You can begin taking a cranberry supplement along with an antibiotic to help prevent future UTIs.
-Continue to take the cranberry supplement for ongoing protection.
+If you have a urinary tract concern, see your health care provider for guidance.
+You can eat cranberries and or drink cranberry juice along with taking an antibiotic to help keep the bacteria away.
+Continue to consume cranberry foods and drinks daily for ongoing protection.

 Cranberry and UTI Prevention: Key Takeaways

-Legend has it that cranberry and UTI prevention go hand-in-hand, and this is one bit of folklore that rings true.
+Legend has it that cranberry and a healthy urinary tract go hand-in-hand, and this is one bit of folklore that rings true.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.